 Legal sports betting could soon be on the minds of Georgians.

-The Georgia Senate passed two bills Friday to bring online-only sports betting to the Peach State.
+The Georgia Senate passed two bills Friday to bring online sports betting to the Peach State.
 That is, if voters approve.

 Senate Bill 142 instructs the Georgia Lottery Corporation to license at least six online sports betting operators to serve the state.
 The implementation bill required only a simple majority of 29 votes and passed 34-17.